Uikpe21/Project-6-AIML/README.md

 # Projects-AIML
-This is where my UT Capstone project exists
+This is the repo where my UT Capstone projects exists